martkaila/martkaila.github.io/_pages/home.md

   - /about.html
 ---

-I am a PhD student in economics at the University of Helsinki.
-My primary field is Labor Economics with a focus on the Economics of Crime and Economics of Education.
+I am a lecturer (assistant professor) at the Adam Smith Business School at the University of Glasgow.
+I work in Labor Economics with a focus on the Economics of Crime.

-I will join the Adam Smith Business School at University of Glasgow as a Lecturer (Assistant Professor) in Fall 2023

 **Contact:**
 Email: [martti.kaila@gmail.com](mailto: martti.kaila@gmail.com)